utdata/icj-project-template/README.md

 - Create a project folder for all your code.
 - Open Visual Studio Code into that folder and open the integrated Terminal.
-- Run `degit utdata/icj-project-template`.
+- Run `degit utdata/icj-project-rig`.
 - Initialize your repo, add and commit the files.
 - Create your Github repo and connect them.

 Make sure you run `degit` to get all your files _before_ you initialize your repo.

-## Understanding this project
+## Understanding this project rig

 Most of the files you edit for this project are in the `src` directory.
 The Gulp production process will generate the publishable files into the `docs` folder, which you shouldn't touch.